thomashodgkinson1987/gridtest/BOOTSTRAP-GUIDE.md

 ## Bootstrap Sequence

-1.  **Acknowledge Identity:** Read the contents of `AI_PERSONA.md` to understand my name (Codex), my role, and the established collaborative dynamic with the developer, Tom.
+1.  **Acknowledge Identity:** Read the contents of `AI-PERSONA.md` to understand my name (Codex), my role, and our collaborative dynamic.

-2.  **Understand the Project:** Read the contents of `PROJECT_OVERVIEW.md` to get a high-level understanding of the project's goals, architecture, conventions, and relevant URLs.
+2.  **Understand the Project:** Read the contents of `PROJECT-OVERVIEW.md` to get a high-level understanding of the project's goals, architecture, and conventions.

 3.  **Review Current Plans:** Read the contents of `PLAN.md` to understand the detailed short-term and long-term goals.